dzapps/viscounter/README.md

 # Viscounter
 PHP based minimalistic hit counter for websites.

+##Special Features
+* very easy installation
+* works out of the box without any further configuration
+* blocking cookie probiting your own visits being counted

 ##How to use: 3 simple steps
 ###Step 1: Copy files
-Copy the "viscounter" directory (containing "viscounter.php" etc) into the root folder of your website.
+Copy the "viscounter" directory (containing "viscounter.php" etc.) into the root folder of your website so that it is accessible by navigating to "`http://yourwebsite.com/viscounter`".

 ###Step 2: Installation
 For invisible tracking add the following code to the template file of your CMS or any other page that should be taken into account.